mansengstedt/spring-ai-llms/README.md

 # Chatbot client

-This service as a client, uses three different tools for chatting with different LLMs, Ollama, Docker and OpenAI.
+This service as a client, uses many different tools for chatting with different LLMs like Ollama, Docker, Anthropic and OpenAI.

 ### Ollama
 Install Ollama and download some models.